ExpressionEngine/ExpressionEngine-User-Guide/source/templates/layouts.rst

     {summary}
   {/exp:channel:entries}

-Notice that the layout is a hidden template.
-This lets you prevent access to the layout template, which is most likely not useful to your users on its own.
+Notice that the layout is a :doc:`hidden template <./hidden_templates>`.
+This lets you prevent direct access to the layout template, which is most likely not useful to your users on its own.

 Layout Variables
 ----------------